AlvarBer/Persimmon/docs/src/introduction.md

 This projects involves a variety of Computer Science topics,

 * Dataflow Programming.
 This paradigm presents programs as a directed graph, pioneered on the 60 at MIT and Bell labs [@bell].
-They emphasize programs as connections of boxes, with explicit inputs and output blocks, resulting in parallel programs, closer to the functional programming rather than imperative programming and the Von Neumman architecture.
+It presents programs as a stream of data that is run through a pipeline of instructions rather than a set of instructions that operates on external data, i.e. instructions flowing through data.
+This results in parallel programs by nature, closer to the functional paradigm than imperative programming and the Von Neumann architecture.

+* Visual Programming.
+The natural fit for a dataflow representation is a visual interface, as we can present the graph visually.
+Further improvements include type-checking at write time, i.e. when connecting the blocks only allow for connections that are type safe.

 * User Experience.
 The project is driven by the users feedback and engagement with the project.